microsoft/shiftplanner/docs/getting-started.md

 11. You can navigate back to the **Email Templates** menu option and edit any email templates to suit your organisation.

 ### Part 2: Setting up Facilities
+Facilities are the the primary grouping for locations to which will plan shifts for.
+Each facility is divided into Zones.
+Shifts occur at the Zone level.
+To setup the facilities, perform the following steps.

 1. From the **Shift Planner Administrator** App, navigate to **Facility**
 2. Click **New** to create a new Facility, populate the Name and Description, then press **Save**
 3. Click on the **Zone** tab of the newly created facility